quarkus-for-spring-developers/examples/chapter-6/chapter-6-quarkus-rest-config/README.md

 ## Using ConfigMap

-If you plan to use a ConfiMap or Secret, then it is needed to :
+If you plan to use a ConfigMap or Secret, then it is needed to :

 - Create a file which contains the properties locally (e.g src/main/configs/greeting-env).
   ```